RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	Shared cloud
 Answer: A

-### Question # 73 - 	Kristen wants to use multiple processing sites for her data, but does not want to pay for a full datacenter.
-Which of the following options would you recommend as her best option if she wants to be able to quickly migrate portions of her custom application environment to the facilities in multiple countries without having to wait to ship or acquire hardware?
+### [important] Question # 73 - 	Kristen wants to use multiple processing sites for her data, but does not want to pay for a full datacenter.
+Which of the following options would you recommend as her best option [if she wants to be able to quickly migrate portions of her custom application environment to the facilities in multiple countries without having to wait to ship or acquire hardware]?
 A. A cloud PaaS vendor
 B.	A hosted datacenter provider
 C.	A cloud IaaS vendor
 D.	A datacenter vendor that provides rack, power, and remote hands services
 Answer: C

+A cloud IaaS vendor will allow Kristen to set up infrastructure as quickly as she can deploy and pay for it.
+A PaaS vendor provides a platform that would require her to migrate her custom application to it, likely taking longer than a hosted datacenter provider.
+A  datacenter vendor that provides rack, power, and remote hands assistance fails the test based on Kristen’s desire to not have to acquire or ship hardware.

 ### Question # 74 - Which one of the following statements about cloud networking is not correct?
 A. Security groups are the equivalent of network firewall rules.